The Glow Up After Coming Clean — Modern Paraphrase | nocap.bible

 wrote this one from experience.
 He'd been carrying something — hiding , pretending everything was fine, acting like the guilt wasn't eating him alive.
 And it was literally destroying him from the inside out.

-David opens with the conclusion — the thing he learned the hard way:
+opens with the conclusion — the thing he learned the hard way:

-Blessed is the person whose rebellion is , whose Sin is completely covered.
+is the person whose rebellion is , whose is completely covered.
 Blessed is the one the Lord doesn't hold anything against — the one whose heart has no cap, no pretending, no facade.

 That word "blessed" isn't just "good for you."
 It's deep, soul-level happiness.
 The kind you only feel when a weight you've been carrying for months finally gets lifted.
 No deceit in your spirit means no more performing.
 Just honesty. ✨